TheoChevalier/FoxShop/README.md

 # FoxShop

-FoxShop a WebApp helping you manage and share multiple shopping lists.
+FoxShop is a WebApp helping you manage and share multiple shopping lists.

 Try it out at http://theochevalier.github.com/FoxShop